Jeff S. Klotz

-Jeff Klotz is above all active in various areas of the Protestant Church and welfare and social work, and runs the Protestant Academy Schloss Bauschlott.
+Jeff Klotz is active in the Protestant Church.
 Since 2020 he has been a member of the State Synod of the Evangelischen Landeskirche in Baden and since 2021 also a member of the Synode der Evangelical Church in Germany (EKD).

-Life and Work
+Life and work

-Jeff Klotz grew up in Remchingen and Kopenhagen and studied history, Classical Archeology and Ancient and Early History at Heidelberg University.
+Jeff Klotz grew up in Remchingen and Copenhagen and studied history, Classical Archeology and Ancient and Early History at Heidelberg University.